-Firstly our families are our greatest classroom for learning how to get along with others.
 These relationships are a microcosm of social systems that exist within schools and society.
-Children are children not grownups in little bodies and so emotional and social competence is constantly being learned.
+Children are not grownups in little bodies, and so emotional and social competence is constantly being learned.
 Our emotional states come from our thoughts and we all know how random our thoughts can be.
 When we perceive that the world is unfair, or that we are excluded rather than embraced and valued, it triggers the primitive mind to perceive a threat and that kicks our flight-fight response.
-For children this is very strong and given that they see the world through very different eyes to adults who have a pre frontal cortex they are sensitive to unloving words and actions.
+For children this is very strong and given that they see the world through very different eyes to adults who have a pre frontal cortex, they are sensitive to unloving words and actions.

-When conflict happens, the moment of conflict is not that the right time to explain how to behave better!
+When conflict happens, the moment of conflict is not the right time to explain how to behave better!
 Imagine that all siblings will be in their red room and they will need time to calm down.
 Later that day would be a good time to explore the conflict and have them work out what happened and how they could do things differently if it happens again.

 Sibling rivalry can occur when there is a change in the state of the emotional worlds like when:

-• boredom sets in
+- boredom sets in

-• hunger happens
+- hunger happens

-• thirst happens
+- thirst happens

-• body energy is built up from passivity
+- body energy is built up from passivity

-• a power struggle happens
+- a power struggle happens

-• the game has run its course
+- the game has run its course

-• there’s an imbalance of winning/losing dynamic.
+- there’s an imbalance of winning/losing dynamic.

 Helping with conflict

 The most simple solution to a sibling war that breaks out is distraction, eg. “OK it’s time for morning tea, let’s walk the dog, let’s build a cubby in the bedroom.”
 My favourite method with my lads was that any conflict meant whoever was involved was given 10 minutes outside.
 In a calm voice: “Everyone outside for some cool off time – no I don’t want to know who started what, just some time outside.”
 No need to work out what happened it was just a cooling off time, no blame, no-one’s fault – no raised voices.
-After 10 minutes I would come back and let them know that time was up most times they did not come back in because they had started a new game.
+After 10 minutes I would come back and let them know that time was up…most times they did not come back in because they had started a new game.
 After a while they would take themselves outside when conflict happened – “we’re on our way outside Mum!”

 Roosters and lambs in conflict

 Our rooster children often trigger sibling conflict because they are stronger personalities and have a tendency to see themselves as most important.
 Lambs are our gentle sensitive children and to be honest they can develop strength by living with a rooster sibling.
 Hopefully the lamb will teach the rooster some empathy and consideration for others.
 I feel it is important to have conversations with your children about treating each other fairly and in a way that we would be ok with.
 I often reminded my boys that their brothers will be their best mates when they get older – and they have become that.
 I wonder if that would have happened without lots of reminders of this possibility?
-Funny the two roosters who fought the most especially during adolescence, ended up living together for six years after they left home and shopped together, surfed together and lived like dumb and dumber!’
+Funny the two roosters who fought the most, especially during adolescence, ended up living together for six years after they left home and shopped together, surfed together and lived like dumb and dumber!

 Some of the things that need to be taken into account with children’s behaviour is that birth order can have an impact on kids’ behaviour.
 Another is self-regulation patterns – some kids naturally have better ways of managing their energy.
 Boys generally need a lot more physicality to keep their energy at a level where they will play well and be more accommodating to other children’s behaviour.
-Girls often are way more savvy emotionally and using words – indeed often it’s the drowning in words and talking that can create conflict with brothers who can get frustrated and want some peace!
+Girls are generally more savvy emotionally and using words – indeed often it’s the drowning in words and talking that can create conflict with brothers who can get frustrated and want some peace!

 Introverted children need some solo time to refill their energy and can become crabby if they cannot find some solo space.
 Extroverted children fill their energy cup by chatting to others, particularly older children or adults.
 They get very frustrated when they cannot find an adult to share their cup filling!